Barcelona Urban Lab: using the city as a testing ground for innovation

 For example, the smart cities firm, Urbiotica, is experimenting with sensors for waste management, installing them in bins along Barcelona's Avenue Diagonal, to measure levels in public bins and help make waste collection more efficient.
 This project is in partnership with the city and the provider of waste management.

-Barcelona Urban Lab’s main stakeholder is the city council, which promoted the initiative to facilitate the use of public spaces for implementing pilot tests.
-The other main organisation involved is 22@ Barcelona, whose purpose is to regenerate the industrial area of El Poblenou.
+Barcelona Urban Lab's involved different local stakeholders ranging from local citizens, entrepreneurs as well as the city council and the 22@Barcelona project.
+It was the responsibility of the city council to promote the initiative and to facilitate the use of public spaces for implementing pilot tests while 22@Barcelona's purpose was to regenerate the industrial area of El Poblenou.

 The objectives were clear: “to foster business innovation; … to enable companies to trial innovative products in a real place; [and] … to learn and create new products or services that are capable of offering improvements to the citizens of Barcelona”.